Let us help you care for your family and your academics

 More Ways MVC Can Help

 Priority registration allows select student groups to receive early registration appointments, with a maximum amount of units, during the priority registration period.
-Enrolling in special support programs like EOPS and CalWORKs means you're eligible for priority registration.
+Enrolling in special support programs such as EOPS and CalWORKs means you're eligible for priority registration.
 It's important to note, though, that priority registration is never a given and students must maintain eligibility for this benefit.

 - Priority Group II: ASMVC (officers only), Student Trustee, ACES